-ProCook has a number of different social media accounts we operate to promote the brand and its products, and we encourage all colleague to follow and engage with these.
-We have clear guidelines around your behaviour online as a colleague which we ask you to follow and respect.
+ProCook has a number of different social media accounts we operate to promote the brand and its products, and we encourage all employees to follow these.
+We have clear guidelines around your behaviour online as an employee of ProCook which we ask you to follow and respect.
 In particular we ask that no individual media accounts are set up under the ProCook name, and that you do not post information or comments that would bring the company into disrepute or be detrimental to the brand image.